open-contracts/docs/docs/source/structure.rst

 First, navigate to `Remix IDE <https://remix.ethereum.org/>`_ in your browser, and create an empty file ``contract.sol`` under the ``contracts/`` directory.

-Like all other contracts (on ropsten), we will import the `OpenContractRopsten.sol <https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractRopsten.sol>`_ which looks as follows:
+Like all other contracts (on ropsten), we will import the `OpenContractRopsten.sol <https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractRopsten.sol>`_ parent class.
+It looks as follows:

 .. code-block:: solidity